 In the first case, one would expect a well-managed development environment to discover the additional functionality during validation and verification.
 In the second case, the user is relying on the supplier not to release harmful code.

-In effect, a program’s requirements are ‘the program should behave in the following manner and do nothing else’.
+In effect, a program’s requirements are ‘the program behaves in the following manner and does nothing else’.
 The ‘and do nothing else’ statement is often not explicitly stated, and can be difficult to demonstrate.
 See also 6.65 Modifying constants [UJO]

 7.30.4 Avoiding the vulnerability or mitigating its effects